SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/data/random/boolean.md

 ### Description

-The RandomBoolean class allows you to generate random boolean values.
+The Boolean class allows you to generate random boolean values.

 ### Static methods